WANTED: SUBMISSIONS FOR UPCOMING ISSUE!

-Volume 17 will focus on philosophical questions tied to Aesthetic Inquiry and Beauty.
+Volume 18 will focus on philosophical questions tied to Truth and Knowledge.

-We invite contributions on a wide range of topics:
+We invite contributions on a wide range of questions and issues

-What is the relationship between beauty and ugliness?
+What is the difference between opinion and knowledge?

 For those unfamiliar with past issues, Questions features short articles, discussions, drawings, critiques, poetry, and other writings by philosophy students of all ages.
 The journal is published annually by the Philosophy Documentation Center.
 It is our goal to engage children in advanced philosophical thinking through related and common works of art.
 All our issues are comprised of unsolicited submissions from educators and students, as well as the prize winning essays from PLATO contests.
 As part of our anonymous review selection, we consider all submissions for correctness, accuracy and quality of thought for the writer’s age.
 Questions is always accepting submissions to feature in our next issue.